 Calculate the Replacement Cost of Childcare

 Start by calculating how much it would cost to replace the stay-at-home parent's childcare role.
-Multiply the weekly childcare cost per child ($300-$500+) by the number of children, then by the number of years until your youngest child is around 12-14.
-For a family with two children aged 2 and 4, this could total $300,000-$500,000+.
-This gives you a starting point for how much life cover the stay-at-home parent needs.
+Multiply the daily childcare cost per child ($100-$200) by the number of children, then by the working days per year, then by the number of years until your youngest child is around 12-14.
+Factor in the Child Care Subsidy to estimate net out-of-pocket costs.
+This gives you a starting point for the sum insured.

 2

-Add an allowance for household services on top of childcare - cleaning, cooking, laundry, and general home management.
-Budget $5,000-$15,000 per year for these costs.
-While not every task needs professional replacement, having funds available ensures the surviving parent is not overwhelmed trying to do everything alone while grieving and working.
+Budget $8,000-$15,000 per year on top of childcare for household services - cleaning, cooking, laundry, and general home management.
+While not every task requires a professional, having funds available ensures the surviving parent is not overwhelmed trying to manage everything alone while working and caring for grieving children.

 3

-A serious illness in the stay-at-home parent creates the same need for replacement childcare and household help, but the parent is still alive and may have additional medical needs.
+A serious illness in the stay-at-home parent creates the same need for replacement childcare and household help as death, but the parent is still alive with additional medical needs.
 Trauma cover (critical illness cover) pays a lump sum on diagnosis of conditions like cancer, heart attack, or stroke.
-For stay-at-home parents, this is as important as life cover.
+For stay-at-home parents, this can be just as important as life cover.

 4